quickmar/diax-js/README.md

 # diax.js

-The `diax.js` is a library for creating Web Components with extended capabilities and with clean API.
+The `diax.js` is a library for creating Web Components with extended capabilities and clean API.

 # How to use